SamS317/VassarSpotify/doc/use-cases/use-cases-brief.md

     - System shares the song with the preferred method
 - Upload song
   - Upload your personal song to your profile
-  - Happy path: User presses the upload button which allows them to choose which file they want to upload from multiple applications and after it uploads it appears in their profile
+  - Happy path:
+    - User goes to profile and presses upload button
+    - System opens page which gives options of which method of upload the user wants to use
+    - User chooses option and chooses file
+    - System uploads song to database and displays it in users profile under updated songs
 - View Profile
   - Open up your profile in the viewing pane
+  - Happy path:
+    - User presses profile icon
+    - System gets profile data from database
-  - Happy path: User can scroll through their profile and see their account
+    - User can scroll and change their profile
+    - System updates data in database if any changes
 - Follow/unfollow profile
   - Adds/unadds friend from following list
+  - Happy path:
+    - User searches for a user
+    - System displays the searched user profile
-  - Happy path: When viewing other users accounts a button that the user can click to follow/unfollow other users
+    - User presses the heart to follow/unfollow
+    - System updates the info in database
 - Create playlist
   - Creates a new empty list
-  - Happy path: When user creates a playlist, a screen pops up with zero songs originally added to it
+  - Happy path:
+    - User presses new playlist button
+    - System creates a new list in database
 - Remove playlist
   - Deletes list of songs associated with this playlist
-  - Happy path: When user deletes a playlist, the playlist can no longer be visible
+  - Happy path:
+    - User presses the delete button in a playlist
+    - System gets rid of the list in the database
 - Shuffle playlist
   - Puts order of songs in playlist into a random order
-  - Happy path: The playlist appears in a complete random order
+  - Happy path:
+    - User presses the shuffle button
+    - System randomly shuffles the list and displays the songs in the random order in the playlist
 - View Artist
   - Artist profile is shown in the viewing pane
+  - Happy path:
-  - Happy path: User can see the profile of the artist that they searched for
+    - User searches for artist
+    - System displays searched artist
+    - User can look through artists songs and info
 - Sort playlist
   - Sorts playlist by artist
+  - Happy path:
+    - User presses sort button
-  - Happy path: The playlist is sorted alphabetically by the artists of the songs
+    - System sorts the list alphabetically and displays the songs alphabetically